The Risks of Using ChatGPT in the Workplace

 pasted the code onto ChatGPT to fix a bug, optimize code, and summarize meeting notes.
 By doing so, the employees leaked corporate information, risking the possibility of exposing the code in the chatbot’s future responses.

-In response to the recent incident, Samsung has limited each employee’s prompt to ChatGPT to 1,024 bytes and is considering reinstating its ChatGPT ban.
+In response to this recent cybersecurity incident, Samsung has limited each employee’s prompt to ChatGPT to 1,024 bytes and is considering reinstating its ChatGPT ban.

-If your company handles proprietary code or algorithms, you may want to learn from Samsung’s experience and establish corporate
+If your company handles proprietary code or algorithms, you may want to learn from Samsung’s experience.
+Work with a

 Read More: